 Fit is pretty decent!
 Not bad for an amateur!

 Unfortunately I did not get any pictures of the process of cutting the panels to match.
 Basically, I screwed the flange to the body and used my trusty jack with a board stacked on it to hold the panel while I could position it to the proper place.
 I tack welded it to hold it and used a zip cut on the angle grinder to cut the long lengths and a sawzall to cut the rounded corners.
 Then it was skip welded and ground down.
 The picture above is after it was ground, tack welded and refit to check it.
 At this point adjustments could still be made if needed.
+Before this picture I had to fit the bumper to the car and measure along many points and transfer the arc to the sheet metal.
+I then trimmed the sheetmetal with my electric sheers, hoping that it was the correct distance.
+I fit the pan then installed the bumper.
+The fit ended up being pretty good!

 Time to metal finish it, body work it and spray some primer!!!